Shrinks99/recipes/README.md

 > [!TIP]
 > After typing `cd` (the command we want to run to change the working directory) into the terminal, drag the project folder into the terminal window to get the full path!

-Once in the project's root directory, run `yarn` to download everything required.
+If this is the first time setting up this project, run `yarn` to download everything required.

-Run `hugo server` to start Hugo on your local machine.
+If the project is already set up, run `hugo server` to start Hugo on your local machine.
 Navigate to [http://localhost:1313](http://localhost:1313/) and get started!